Procsiab/foodpod/README.md

 The bot should start logging some info.

+**NOTE**: At this point, you will still need to have a Redis database, reachable from the host you launched the Python program; remember to export the required environment variable, if the DB needs different parameters from the default ones.

 ## The DB backend

 *WARNING*: The bot will need to connect to a Redis DB instance; the easiest way to provide this functionality for local testing, is to run a Redis container.
 After creating a `.redis` folder in the repo's root directory, run the following command from teh same location: